Bacterial Tracheitis

 View Patient Education

-Bacterial tracheitis is bacterial infection of the trachea, typically causing dyspnea and stridor.
-Diagnosis is by direct laryngoscopy in a controlled setting and imaging findings.
-Treatment is with airway control and IV antibiotics effective against Staphylococcus aureus and streptococcal species.
+Bacterial tracheitis is a potentially life-threatening bacterial infection of the trachea, typically causing dyspnea and stridor.
+It occurs primarily in young children.
+Diagnosis is by direct laryngoscopy in a controlled setting and radiographs.
+Treatment is with airway control and antibiotics effective against Staphylococcus aureus and streptococcal species.

 Symptoms and Signs of Bacterial Tracheitis

 Most children have symptoms of viral respiratory infection for 1 to 3 days before the onset of severe symptoms of stridor and dyspnea.
-In a few children, onset is acute and is characterized by respiratory stridor, high fever, and often copious purulent secretions.
-Rarely, bacterial tracheitis develops as a complication of viral croup or endotracheal intubation.
-As in patients with epiglottitis, children with bacterial tracheitis may have marked toxicity and respiratory distress that may progress rapidly and may require intubation.
+In a few children, onset is acute and is characterized by cough, respiratory stridor, high fever, and often copious purulent secretions that can cause choking or life-threatening airway obstruction.

 Complications of bacterial tracheitis include hypotension, cardiorespiratory arrest, bronchopneumonia, and sepsis.
-Subglottic stenosis secondary to prolonged intubation is uncommon.
+Subglottic stenosis secondary to prolonged intubation and subsequent postinflammatory fibrosis is uncommon.
 Most children treated appropriately recover without sequelae.

 Diagnosis of Bacterial Tracheitis